We may earn affiliate link compensation for products listed below.

 Professional vs. DIY Installation

-Common Mistakes to Avoid
+Common Mistakes To Avoid When Hiding a Safe

-• Forgetting about seasonal access issues – Garage safes become problematic during winter when you don’t want to venture out in freezing weather for quick access to documents or valuables.
+• Forgetting about seasonal access issues.
+Garage safes become problematic during winter when you don’t want to venture out in freezing weather for quick access to documents or valuables.

 What NOT to Store in Hidden Safes

-Temperature-sensitive Materials
+Temperature-Sensitive Materials

 Emergency Items